Chapter 5 PDF Text

 If the vote is in favor of promotion, the Department Chair and Tenure Review Committee, in consultation with the Executive Committee, completes final preparation of the tenure dossier according to the Divisional Committee Guidelines and forwards the completed dossier to the Dean of the College.
 The Dean reviews the packet and forwards it to the Divisional Committee.
 The Divisional Committee reviews the case, votes, and makes its recommendation on promotion or non-renewal to the Dean.
 The Dean makes a recommendation on promotion or non-renewal to the Provost, Associate Vice Chancellor for Academic Affairs, and the Chancellor.
 The Chancellor’s recommendation goes to the Board of Regents for final approval.
 The promotion becomes effective on a specified date following approval by the Board of Regents.

 5.2.
 Tenured Faculty: Annual Evaluation, Post-Tenure Review, and Promotion to Full

 5.2.1 Annual Performance Evaluations for Tenured faculty

 All faculty shall participate in annual reporting.
 Assistant professors shall follow the procedures in Section 5.1 of this document.
-Faculty with tenure shall submit an updated CV between January 1 and April 15th of each year to the Department Administrator.
-Additionally, tenured faculty are encouraged to submit a summary Annual Activities Report (AAR) to the Department Administrator no later than April 15 each year using the standard department form.
-Tenured faculty who do not submit an AAR by April 15 will not be eligible for any merit exercise for the following academic year.
+Faculty with tenure shall report based on an academic year cycle and submit an updated CV between April 1 and June 15th of each year to the Department Administrator.
+Additionally, tenured faculty are encouraged to submit a summary Annual Activities Report (AAR) to the Department Administrator no later than June 15 each year using the standard department form.
+Tenured faculty who do not submit an AAR by June 15 will not be eligible for any merit exercise for the following academic year.

 5.2.2.
 Post-tenure review